 - Evaluate Implementation

 The Implementation process.
-Onboarding and implementation activities are marked in blue.
+The onboarding and implementation activities are marked in light blue.

 1 Kick-off meeting

-The first activity after contract signature, is a Project kick-off meeting, which is a meeting for both parties (Inspera and customer) to get to know each other better.
+The first activity after contract signature, is a project Kick-off meeting, which is a meeting for both parties (Inspera and your organisation) to get to know each other better.
 The meeting should cover these topics (depending on project scope):

-- Project purpose or goals: Customer’s goals for their exam digitisation project, as well as how the success of the project will be evaluated
+- Project purpose or goals: Your goals for your assessment digitisation project, as well as how the success of the project will be evaluated

-- Project governance: Stakeholders, roles, reporting to customer management, and meeting frequency.
+- Project structure and reporting: Stakeholders, roles, reporting to your management, and meeting frequency.
 If you haven’t already set up a team for this project, you can read more about this under How to Choose Your Team in the article Implementation resources: Project strategy

-- Project schedule: High level planning and timelines for exam platform implementation, training, mock exam and project evaluation
+- Project schedule: High-level planning and timelines for assessment platform implementation, training, mock assessment and project evaluation

-- Digital examination policy for faculties: top down requirement or voluntary bottom-up adoption.
+- Digital assessment policy for faculties: Top-down requirement or voluntary bottom-up adoption.

-- Current exam processes: Overview of the institution’s current exam processes, exam types (open book, closed book, oral examinations, group exams etc.), exam periods, subjects covered, and exam reporting needs.
-This should also include your exam process such as:
+Current assessment processes: Overview of your organisation's current assessment processes, assessment types (open-book, closed-book, oral assessment, group assessment etc.), assessment periods, subjects covered, and assessment reporting needs.
+This should also include your assessment process such as:

 - Test delivery

-- Support: Agreeing on customer’s 1. level support organisation for guiding and helping test takers, academic staff, examiners, and invigilators
+- Support: Agreeing on your first-level support organisation for guiding and helping candidates, academic staff, examiners, and invigilators

-- Technical requirements such as authentication and authorisation integration, data migration, testing system and infrastructure gap analysis
+- Technical requirements such as authentication integration, data migration, testing system, and infrastructure gap analysis

 For a smaller project, this would be a kick-off meeting between Inspera’s Onboarding Consultant and Account Manager, and the customer’s representative or project manager together with the Project Group.

 For larger projects, the project kick-off should be a meeting involving all stakeholders in the implementation to secure alignment on all levels within the project team itself but especially anchoring with management.
-Participants to a larger kick-off meetings could include:
+Participants at larger kick-off meetings could include:

 2 System setup

-The second activity in the implementation process is a System setup meeting which should cover these topics (depending on project scope):
+The second activity in the implementation process is system setup which addresses these topics (depending on project scope):

-- Account setup: Customer name and tenant URL (e.g. institution.inspera.com).
+- Account setup: Organisation name and tenant URL (e.g. organisation.inspera.com).

 - Information architecture: Permissions for user roles and organisation units, and defining workflows